sinsii-lab/quickstart-sas-viya-azure/sas-viya/README.md

 ### Validate the Server Certificate if Using SAS/ACCESS
 If you are using SAS/ACCESS with SSL/TLS, unvalidated SSL certificates are not supported.
 In this case, a trust store must be explicitly provided.

-Note: For most Azure managed data sources, the standard OpenSSL trust store will validate the data source certificate:
+**Note:** For most Azure-managed data sources, the standard OpenSSL trust store will validate the data source certificate:
 ```
 /etc/pki/ca-trust/extracted/openssl/ca-bundle.trust.crt
 ```